 A bedroom with different shades of orange

-A cool breezy lounge with shades of blue and white
+A sitting area with serene shades of blue and white (Source: DigsDigs).

 The white and blue color scheme of this lounge creates restfulness.
 The light beige sofa upholstery is accentuated with the blue cushions and vice versa.
-The carpet is a combination of bother beige and blue, thing together the color scheme while the white blinds and wall add a sense of space and coolness to the modern living room.
+The carpet is a combination of both beige and blue, which brings together the color scheme, while the white blinds and wall add a sense of space and coolness to the modern living room.

 A dark blue-gray modern lounge decor

-Another example of a monochromatic living room area but with darker shades of blue and brown (Source: DigsDigs)
+A monochromatic living room area but with darker shades of blue and brown (Source: DigsDigs).

-A light gray bedroom idea with other pastel colors creates a cosy look (Source: ShackRevamp).
+A light gray bedroom idea with other pastel colors (Source: ShackRevamp).

-The monochromatic color scheme is one of the most common schemes yet difficult to use successfully because many interiors simply end up looking monotonous.
-Interest is created by using a diversity of patterns, shapes, textures and accessories in the lounge.
-The neutral colors, white and beige, are used in various values and intensities to achieve unity, elegance and style.
+The monochromatic color scheme is pretty common yet difficult to use successfully because many interiors simply end up looking monotonous.
+Interest is created by using a diversity of patterns, shapes, textures, and accessories in the lounge.
+The neutral colors, white and beige, are used in various values and intensities to achieve unity, elegance, and style.

-These four monochromatic interior decors show how colors can be used to create an emotive expression in the minds of the onlooker.
+These seven monochromatic interior decors show how colors can be used to create an emotive expression in the minds of the onlooker.